 In May 2005, we announced a conversion program to retrofit two coastwise sulfur tankers into U.S.-flagged, new generation 370 class MPSVs.
-The total project cost to acquire and convert the two vessels is now expected to be \$110.0 million.
-We have recently reached contract terms for the retrofit and conversion of these vessels at an East Coast location and have incurred approximately \$13.4 million to-date, which primarily includes the vessel acquisition costs and the purchase of owner-furnished equipment.
-The remaining conversion costs are expected to be incurred during the remainder of 2006 and calendar year 2007.
-We plan to fund the project from current cash on-hand and projected cash flows from operations.
+The total project cost to acquire and convert the two vessels is currently expected to be \$110.0 million.
+We have contracted for the retrofit and conversion of these vessels at an East Coast location and have incurred approximately \$17.7 million to-date.
 The M/V W.K.
 McWilliams, Jr., which we acquired in November 2001 and renamed the Energy Service 9001, and the M/V Benno C. Schmidt, the sister vessel to the Energy Service 9001 that we acquired in May 2005, are the two coastwise tankers that are being converted and will be renamed under the MPSV conversion program.
-We anticipate delivery of the converted vessels during mid-to-late 2007.
+We anticipate delivery of the converted vessels during the latter half of 2007.